Freshman On-Campus Resident Parking Policy

 Waiver Process -

-We are no longer accepting applications for the 19/20 academic year, unless there are extenuating circumstances.
+We will not accept waivers for the 21/22 academic year after April 30, 2021, unless there are extenuating circumstances.
 Download the Freshman Parking Waiver Request Form

 Parking & Transportation Services